Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # EngageIDE
 ### What is EngageIDE?
-EngageIDE is an IDE for building PC desktop GUI apps based on EngageUI.
+EngageIDE is an IDE for building PC desktop GUI apps based on EngageUI and wxWidgets.
 It is an EngageUI app implemented in C++ using wxWidgets.
 It can be used to produce a single C++ app codebase for an EngageUI app
-that runs on Linux, Windows and OSX.
+that runs on Linux, Windows and OSX via wxWidgets.
 It has about 15KLOC so it's not too big to understand/modify and loads instantly.
 It is fairly well documented based on its own documentation system.
 ### EngageIDE features